azimuth-cloud/zenith/README.md

 ## Architecture

 Zenith has two logical components, a server and a client, each of which has subcomponents.
-It also leverages the power of Kubernetes to do most of the heavy lifting for the dynamic proxying.
+It also leverages the power of Kubernetes on the server-side to do most of the heavy lifting for the dynamic proxying.

 The Zenith server consists of two main components, both of which are written in [Python](https://www.python.org/) and deployed in Kubernetes: